FireTail-io/firetail-nginx-module/README.md

 You should use a module such as the [ngx_http_lua_module](https://github.com/openresty/lua-nginx-module) to avoid placing plaintext credentials in your `nginx.conf`, and instead make use of [system environment variables](https://github.com/openresty/lua-nginx-module#system-environment-variable-support).

+Once you've configured your `nginx.conf` you will also need to provide an OpenAPI specification.
+The FireTail NGINX Module expects to find your OpenAPI specification at `/etc/nginx/appspec.yml`.

 ## Local Development